MicrosoftDocs/power-automate-docs/articles/export-flow-solution.md

 > To implement healthy application lifecycle management (ALM) in your organization, consider using a source control system to store and collaborate on your solutions, and automate the solution export process.
 More information: [ALM basics](/power-platform/alm/basics-alm) in the Power Platform ALM guide.

 > [!NOTE]
-> Once a flow is solution-aware and in Dataverse, then it must be exported in a solution as described above.
-Exporting a solution flow from the flow details page will no longer be possible.
+> Once a flow is solution-aware and in Dataverse, then it must be exported in a solution as described earlier in this article.
+You cannot export a solution-aware flow from the flow details page.

 ## Learn more